 The maximum legal blood alcohol concentration level allowed while driving in the state of Georgia is 0.08.
 However, even smaller increases in blood alcohol concentration levels can increase a motorist’s risk of being involved in an accident.
 Buzzed drinking, for instance, can impair a person’s judgment and slow down his reflexes.
 It can impact motor coordination, and increase the person’s risk of being involved in an accident because alcohol dulls the responses that are required to prevent an accident.
 When the blood is saturated with alcohol, as in the case of binge drinking, however, the risks are even higher.

 This spring break, don’t allow your friends to drive while intoxicated.
 It’s hard to make sure that everyone is drinking responsibly, especially over spring break when all inhibitions are down, but ensure that no intoxicated person is behind the wheel.
 Make arrangements for transportation, if no sober person in your group is in a position to drive.
 Book an Uber or call a taxi service, instead.

-If you or a loved one have been injured in an alcohol- related car accident, talk to an Atlanta car accident attorney at the Katz Law Firm and determine your legal options for a claim for damages.
+If you or a loved one have been injured in an alcohol- related car accident, talk to an Atlanta car accident attorney at the Katz Personal Injury Lawyers and determine your legal options for a claim for damages.
 You may be eligible for damages that include medical expenses, lost income, pain and suffering and a number of other economic and non-economic damages.
 Call an attorney at our firm for a consultation.
 Initial consultations are free – you do not have to pay us anything until we recover compensation for you.